Waveform resampling with LMN method: Performance comparison with selected methods

 \subsection{Processing time scaling with sampling rate}

 Besides being lossless, a good resampling method should also be computationally efficient.
 As a way to evaluate this efficiency, the various resampling algorithms are deployed to resample the same noisy signal 100 times from which average processing times are determined.
-The original signal with $N_s=500$ data points is resampled to sizes between 501 and 565 points. \autoref{fig:perf:freq_space} shows the average processing time as a function of the resampled size.
-In the figure, the Naive Resampler case gives an expectation for run times when LMN optimization is not used but rather the intermediate signals are inflated to large sizes in order to enable independent integer upsampling followed by integer downsampling.
+The original signal with $N_s=500$ data points is resampled to sizes between 501 and 565 points.
+The average processing time as a function of the resampled size is shown in \autoref{fig:perf:freq_space}.
+There the result of the large inflation required for the Naive Resampler is reflected as large running times.
 All methods utilizing DFT exhibit large variance in average processing times across the different resampled sizes, $N_r$.
-Comments on this origin of this speed variance may be found in \autoref{sec:specialcase}.
+As also mentioned in \autoref{sec:specialcase}, DFT processing time depends on not just the total size of a waveform but the exact set of prime factors of the waveform size.
+A size that is factored by large primes requires more computation than similar sizes that factor into only small primes.
 Depending on the precise number of resampled data points, either the LMN method or linear interpolation requires the least computation, whereas the naive approach is typically two orders of magnitude slower.